Lunch Series on Religion and Nationalism: Turkey

 Lunch Series on Religion and Nationalism: Turkey Video Player

 Showing the Lunch Series on Religion and Nationalism: Turkey Video

 Location: Online Zoom Webinar

 Part of the Politicization of Religion in Global Perspective project, this series of events will focus on questions surrounding the politicization of religion in India, China, Russia, Syria, and Turkey.
 Using qualitative and quantitative data, this project has identified patterns of politicization of religion across traditions in various national and international contexts.
-The main findings will be accessible in a book authored by Jocelyne Cesari and published by Cambridge University Press in 2020.
+The main findings will be accessible in a book authored by Jocelyne Cesari and published by Cambridge University Press in spring 2021.

 In this conversation, Jocelyne Cesari was joined by A. Erdi Ozturk, lecturer in international relations and politics at London Metropolitan University, to engage in a discussion on the status of Islam in the building of Turkey as a secular nation-state and on modern-day Turkish politics.
 They considered religious dimensions of Turkish politics, the authoritarian turn of the ruling Justice and Development Party (Adalet ve Kalkınma Partisim, AKP), features of President Recep Tayyip Erdoğan's populism, and how the current COVID-19 crisis will affect political leadership.

 This event will be recorded and the video will be posted to this page after the event date.

 Discover similar content through these related topics and regions.